lucaji/lucaji.github.io/proiezione-origami-book-cover-design/index.md

 This is how I made it:

-{{< figure src="alessandra-arcieri-proiezione-origami-fullcover.jpg" title="The streched-out cover image, showing its structure being like the story within, ready for press printing." >}}
+{{< figure src="alessandra-arcieri-proiezione-origami-fullcover.jpg" title="The streched-out cover image, showing its structure being like the story within, ready for press printing.(c) 2015 Luca Cipressi" >}}

 ## Proiezione Origami by Alessandra Arcieri